LiaLovecraft/RecoverDatesForMarketing/README.md

 3. Use DateTime.TryParseExact to filter out non-dates from step 2 (i.e., leap year violations, "June 31st" dates, etc.)
 4. Filter using today's date to exclude any dates from step 3 >= today

+The reasons I chose to do it in this way are that first, using regex to strip possible corrupt non-printing characters and then again using regex to filter out date-like strings is a quick and easy way to start; second, DateTime.TryParseExact will ensure that any date-like but incorrect values are filtered out; third, this is a quick first shot at things which I can then review and iteratively alter / improve with my business users' input.
+It lets me get some data in front of them quickly, and their input can then help determine whether these dates look good and perhaps the corruption was minor, or if the problem is a more major one.

 I have concerns and questions about this, which I would convey to marketing:

 1. Even the exact-match dates pulled from the file may be false positives, as the corruption may have produced a valid date due to character substitution or insertion.